Amazon EC2 instances featuring AMD EPYC processors provide up to 10% lower cost than comparable instances

 AMD EPYC Processors

 Amazon EC2 instances now feature AMD EPYC 7000 series processors with an all core turbo clock speed of 2.5 GHz.
 The AMD-based instances provide additional options for customers and may offer a better fit for many workloads that do not fully utilize the compute resources.
-By optimizing the balance between compute resources and utilization, these instances provide a 10% lower cost than comparable instances.
+By optimizing the balance between compute resources and utilization, these instances provide up to 10% lower cost than comparable instances.

 Built on AWS Nitro System